Ocean Discovery Day

 Members of the general public are welcomed to join us at the Chase Ocean Engineering Laboratory on the UNH Durham campus and enjoy family-friendly, hands-on demonstrations, tours and talks.

-Ocean Discovery Day couldn't happen without the hundreds of individuals who volunteer their time in a large range of activities from greeting guests to working along side of our researchers.
+Ocean Discovery Day would not happen without the hundreds of individuals who volunteer their time in a large range of activities from greeting guests to working along side of our researchers.